Event-by-event investigation of the two-particle source function in $\sqrt{s_{_{\text{NN}}}}=2.76$ TeV PbPb collisions

 In case of pions, a decreasing trend of $\left < R\right >$ with increasing $\mT$ is found, and similarly, $\left < R\right >$ decreases for more peripheral events.
 The centrality and the $\mT$ dependence of $\left < \alpha\right >$ is found to be less prominent.
 On the other hand, while $\left < R\right >$ is mainly unaffected by the inclusion of the decay pions, $\left < \alpha\right >$ is decreased, suggesting that the decay products influence the shape of the source and cause a heavier tail.
 The centrality and the $\mT$ dependent trends observed in the present analysis are similar to the trends observed in PbPb collisions at CMS and in lower energy EPOS simulation.
 However, the magnitude of $\left < R\right >$ is larger and the magnitude of $\left < \alpha\right >$ is smaller in the present analysis compared to both CMS data and lower energy EPOS simulation.

-The hydrodynamical scaling of $\left < R\right >$ predicted in case of a Gaussian source is fulfilled for all three particle species separately.
+The hydrodynamic scaling of $\left < R\right >$ predicted in case of a Gaussian source is fulfilled for all three particle species separately.
 However, no universal $\mT$ scaling is observed across multiple particle species.
-The linear scaling of $\left < R\right >$ with the cubic root of the average number of nucleons participating in the collision is observed for all three particle species, confirming the geometrical interpretation of the $R$ parameter, relating it to initial size.
+The linear scaling of $\left < R\right >$ with the cubic root of the average number of nucleons participating in the collision is observed for all three particle species, confirming the relation of the $R$ parameter to initial geometry.
 The $\left < \alpha\right >$ parameter shows little $\mT$ dependence in case of pions, but a clear decreasing trend is observed in case of kaons and protons.
 The values of $\left < \alpha\right >$ are generally larger for kaons than for pions, and are even larger for protons.
 These trends only partially agree with the expectations in case of anomalous diffusion, suggesting that other reasons also contribute to the manifestation of the L\'evy source shape.

 Most importantly, however, our results show that the particle emitting source is not Gaussian in individual EPOS events, but an event-by-event Lévy description is adequate.
 This calls for more detailed measurements of the Lévy stability exponent $\alpha$ at the LHC.